Download/ulog/README.md

 ## Mods

-`ulog` is completely modular, consisting of a microscopically small core and a whole bunch of mods.
+`ulog` is completely modular, consisting of a microscopically small core and a bunch of mods.
 The mods are small pieces of functionality, designed to be usable stand-alone or in combination with each other.
 All functionality that `ulog` adds to `anylogger`, it adds in the form of mods.
-All, except for the ability to add mods itself, in the form of method `ulog.use`, that is in core.
+All, except for the ability to add mods itself, in the form of method `ulog.use`, that is in core and one helper function, `grab`, to grab config from mods.

 To add a mod, call `ulog.use` with either an individual mod